gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # IANA Considerations {#IANA-Consideration}

-This document defines one new registry that IANA maintains for the protection engine identifiers.
+This document defines one new registry in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains for the protection engine identifiers.
 It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group: